-Teens who continue to engage in full cognitive activity after sport-related concussion take from two to five times longer to recover on average than those who limit such activity, a new study has found.
+Teens who continue to engage in full cognitive activity after sport-related concussion take from two to five times longer to recover on average than those who limit such activity, says a 2014 study.

 Researchers found that those who engaged in the most cognitive activity after concussion took approximately 100 days on average to recover from their symptoms compared to approximately 20 to 50 days for patients who limited cognitive exertion.

-Researchers from Boston Children's Hospital, Children's Hospital of Philadelphia and the University of Pittsburgh Medical Center found that only those concussed athletes who engaged in the most cognitive activity experienced a significantly longer recovery as measured by the duration of concussion-related symptoms, and that those who engaged in less cognitive activity - ranging from complete cognitive rest to moderate cognitive rest (see table below) - all recovered at about the same pace.
+Significantly, researchers from Boston Children's Hospital, Children's Hospital of Philadelphia and the University of Pittsburgh Medical Center found that only those concussed athletes who engaged in the most cognitive activity experienced a significantly longer recovery - as measured by the duration of concussion-related symptoms - and that those who engaged in less cognitive activity - ranging from complete cognitive rest to moderate cognitive rest (see table below) - all recovered at about the same pace.

 "While vigorous cognitive exertion appears detrimental to recovery, more moderate levels of cognitive exertion do not seem to prolong recovery substantially," said William P. Meehan, III, MD, Director of the Sports Concussion Clinic at Boston Children's Hospital and one of the study's authors, similar to those in a 2008 study which found that those who engaged in moderate levels of activity after concussion had better outcomes than those engaging in the highest and lowest levels of activity.